Open Accessibility Menu

 No evening shifts, overnight shifts, or on-call required!

-The weeks of ASHP’s Midyear and the Eastern States Conference are designated for the residents to attend and focus on those events; residents will not be staffing or on rotations during those two weeks.
+The weeks of state and national professional conferences are designated for the residents to attend and focus on those events; residents will not be staffing or on rotations during those weeks.

 Back to the top